How can we help you?

 There are several ways to process the Citrus Aurantium flower.
 By volatile solvent extraction to obtain the orange blossom absolute, or by steam distillation for the orange blossom oil.
 But beware, connoisseurs know it well: we don't speak of orange blossom oil but of neroli oil, since the Princess of Nerola, enraptured by its fragrance, brought it into fashion at the time of French king Louis XIV.
 The absolute is used for middle and base notes, with solar floral overtones, in turn fresh or heady, honeyed and animalic.
 Neroli oil has much more citrusy and green floral inflections, used in the top and heart notes of a fragrance.
 It is often associated with the smell of sun-dried sheets and flavored madeleines.

 The power and complexity of its musky, woody, leathery, smoky and honeyed scent is only matched by the mystery of its creation; largely random since it depends on the fungal infection of a Southeast Asian tree also known as Agarwood (Aquilaria).
 Only diseased specimens produce an aromatic resin that is distilled to obtain an oil.
 It is among the most sought-after ingredients, and is also one of the most expensive, resulting in poaching.
-This is why Francis Kurkdjian has chosen an Oud from Laos produced according to the principles of fair and sustainable trade.
+This is why Francis Kurkdjian has chosen an Oud produced according to the principles of fair and sustainable trade.
 He combines its vibrant notes with intense flowers, spices and other woods for a bewitching sillage.

 The species used in perfume is called cypriol, a cousin of papyrus, and belongs to the genus Cyperus.
 This herbaceous plant grows on riverbanks, especially in India.
 The fragrant molecules reside in its roots, which are first dried before being steam distilled.
 Its oil exudes a powerful dry, smoky and earthy wood scent, in the range of patchouli.
 Cypriol is often used to reconstitute an oud accord or to reinforce its smoky woody notes.
 It adds strength to some men's fragrances.